rainbain/PowerBlocks/docs/getting_started/index.md

 This can be launched on both emulator and Wii hardware for testing.

-\note
-Currently, the Homebrew Channel is required to launch applications on emulator.
-PowerBlocks currently does not fully initialize the hardware and needs a launcher in front of it to do this.

 ## Homebrew Channel
 You will need to install the Homebrew Channel to launch it from [here](https://wii.hacks.guide/hbc).